hanishkvc/prgs-docs-spreadsheetkvc/README.md

 [TODO] Expand ~ at begin of path (os.path.expanduser)

-[TODO] Move eval/value logics to a seperate file and or similarly move navigation related stuff to a seperate file.
+[TODO] Move eval/value logics to a seperate file

+[DONE] move navigation related stuff to a seperate file.

 [TODO] Maybe use numpy array for calculated cache.